Strophox/tetro-tui/README.md

 A big thank you to the [AUR package](#install-on-arch-linux) maintainers:
 - [wcasanova](<https://github.com/wcasanova>) and [druxorey](<https://github.com/druxorey>), and Dominiquini

-Special Thanks:
-- GrBtAce, KonSola5 and bennxt – for early support
-- madkiwi – for advice regarding 4wide-6residual combo layouts
+Thank you to my sources of inspiration:
 - Dunspixel – for inspiration regarding ['O'-spins](<https://dunspixel.github.io/ospin-guide/chapter4.html#tetro-tui>)
 - Martín G – for inspiration regarding new line clear effect from his own PICO-8 game
-- thehuglet – for inspiration regarding the [potential of the terminal](<https://github.com/thehuglet/germterm>)
+- thehuglet – for showing the [potential](<https://github.com/thehuglet/germterm>) of terminal graphics
 - Akousoukos – for making [Apotris](<https://apotris.com/>)

+Special Thanks
+- GrBtAce, KonSola5 and bennxt – for support in early dev
+- madkiwi – for advice regarding 4-wide-6-residual combo layouts
 - and RayZN and ˗ˋˏthe One and Onlyˎˊ˗ – for advice regarding the Tetro logo